TIBCOSoftware/mashling-recipes/README.md

             },

 3. Change the cluster information section in the acme-mashling-envoy.json according to the ports your service endpoints work with.
+Relevant file section is given below

 		"cluster_manager": {
 		    "clusters": [